Aditya-alchemist/Onchain-Interest-Rate-Swap/README.md

 | `REACT_APP_WALLETCONNECT_PROJECT_ID` | RainbowKit / WalletConnect |
 | `REACT_APP_MOCK_USDC` … `REACT_APP_LIQUIDATION_ENGINE` | The 16 contract addresses, including `REACT_APP_GOVERNANCE`, `REACT_APP_INTEREST_RATE_MODEL` and `REACT_APP_SWAP_NFT`, which the bots do not need |

-`REACT_APP_COINGECKO_API_KEY` is read by the code but is intentionally **left unset**.
-Anything prefixed `REACT_APP_` is inlined into the JavaScript bundle at build time and is therefore public.
-The browser uses CoinGecko's keyless endpoint instead; the key belongs only in `bots/.env`, where it stays server-side.
+There is deliberately **no** `REACT_APP_COINGECKO_API_KEY`.
+Anything prefixed `REACT_APP_` is string-substituted into the JavaScript bundle at build time and is therefore public, so a key placed here would be readable by every visitor. `useEthOhlc` calls CoinGecko's keyless public endpoint instead, and the key lives only in `bots/.env`, where it stays server-side.
+CI enforces this: the guard job fails the build if that variable name reappears under `frontend/src` or in a committed env file.

 ---